MinuMThomas/CookBook/README.md

 # Cook Book
-Cook Book is an online cooking class website for people who intrested to learn South Indian cooking methods.
-This site specifically targeted begginers in cooking and also people who is llactose-freeaking special food needs like lactose free and gluten-free.
+Cook Book is an online cooking class website for people who interested to learn South Indian cooking methods.
+This site specifically targeted beginners in cooking and also people who is lactose-freeaking special food needs like lactose-free and gluten-free.
 Since it is an online cooking tutorial so people can join anywhere around the world!

 View live website here! <a href="https://minumthomas.github.io/project-1/">link</a>